AIGAdc/dcdesignweek.org-11ty/source/pages/home-internal.md

 ---
 title: Home - Internal
+description: >-
-description: DC Design Week is an annual celebration of DC’s vibrant, diverse creative community.
-This year we’re once again asking you, our community members, to help us build DC Design Week.
-Submit an event proposal by June 12, 2022!
+  DC Design Week is an annual celebration of DC’s vibrant, diverse creative community.
+This year we’re once again asking you, our community members, to help us build DC Design Week. **Submit an event proposal by June 12, 2022!**
 heroHeader: DC Design Week 2022
+heroBody: >-
-heroBody: DC Design Week is an annual celebration of DC’s vibrant, diverse creative community.
-This year we’re once again asking you, our community members, to help us build DC Design Week.
-Submit an event proposal by June 12, 2022!
+  DC Design Week is an annual celebration of DC’s vibrant, diverse creative community.
+This year we’re once again asking you, our community members, to help us build DC Design Week. *Submit an event proposal by June 12, 2022!*
 sectionOneBackgroundColor:
 sectionOneTextColor:
 sectionOneHeader: